 Where there is an operational reason why a visit cannot be accommodated on a specific date or time (for example, because of examinations, school holidays or a swimming carnival), principals are encouraged to discuss an alternative suitable time.

 When issuing invitations or agreeing to host MPs or candidates, including ministers, principals are required to notify their regional director and area executive director of the date, time, reason of the proposed visit, and whether the media are likely to be present.
 Principals must ensure this information is provided to the regional director and area executive director as early as possible, ideally no later than 5 working days before the proposed visit.

 The principal should confirm, together with the regional office, the respective roles of the MPs or candidates, such as speaking roles and order of which awards are being presented.

-Where the Department of Education and Training organises a government event, it will manage compliance with this policy.
+Where the Department of Education organises a government event, it will manage compliance with this policy.

 In the lead up to a state or federal election or by-election (including during a caretaker period) or in the lead up to a referendum, there may be an increase in the number of school visit requests from MPs and candidates.

-At all times – i.e. regardless of whether it is the caretaker period – public sector employees (including school employees and members of the teaching service) must maintain their impartiality and integrity, particularly with regard to party political activities, and they must not use their position, access to information, or school facilities to support (or be perceived to support) particular issues, or to advocate for or against the current government, a particular political party, and a candidate or political issue in relation to an election or referendum campaign.
+At all times – that is, regardless of whether it is the caretaker period – public sector employees (including school employees and members of the teaching service) must maintain their impartiality and integrity, particularly with regard to party political activities, and they must not use their position, access to information, or school facilities to advocate (or be perceived to advocate) for or against the current government, a particular political party, and a candidate or political issue in relation to an election or referendum campaign.